tddschn/alfred-workflow-py3/README.md

   <img src="./icon.png" alt="Alfred-Workflow logo" height="200">
 </div>

 Note: this is a fork of the amazing [https://github.com/deanishe/alfred-workflow][repo] and has some differences.
-Use [https://github.com/NorthIsUp/alfred-workflow-scaffold][alfred-workflow-scaffold] to help make developing _this_ fork easier.
-I've also only put effort into the code, so this readme is out of date... sorry!

 Alfred-Workflow
 ===============